 He stands with you in that difficult hour and strengthens you.

-Even when a person’s life is coming to the end and he is dying, God is there.
+Even when a person’s life is ending and he is dying, God is there.
 He immediately helps those who leave this world and hope to enter the Kingdom of God.

 You Want to Help

 It is also important to remember that each of us is called to love our neighbor.
-Therefore, as disciples of Jesus, we can be of great service in helping the sick in their suffering too.
+Therefore, as disciples of Jesus, we can also be of excellent service in helping the sick in their suffering.
 Jesus says clearly about this: “Whatever you did to one of the least of these brothers of mine, you did to me.”

 Prayer for Today

-Bless also the Christian communities, that their members may find in themselves the love and goodwill to help the suffering and the sick.
-Especially our brothers and sisters in Christ who are facing health problems, may they receive help, intercession, and support from their communities.
+Bless the Christian communities so that their members may find in themselves the love and goodwill to help the suffering and the sick.
+Especially our brothers and sisters in Christ who are facing health problems may receive help, intercession, and support from their communities.
 Heal us and protect us from all calamities, O Lord.
 Amen.